 Explosive devices can be contained in almost anything.
-Bombs can be constructed to look like almost any item and can be delivered by any number of ways.
+Bombs can be constructed to look like almost any item and can be delivered in any number of ways.
 Most bombs are homemade and are limited in their design only by the imagination of their maker.
 Letter and package bombs are not new.
-While the latest incidents have involved political terrorism, such bombs are made for a wide variety of motives.
-The particular form of these bombs varies in size, shape, and components.
+While many incidents have involved political terrorism, such bombs are made for a wide variety of motives.
+Letter and/or package bombs varies in size, shape, and components.
 They have electric, non-electric, or other sophisticated firing systems.

-- Excessive securing material such as masking tape, string, etc.
+• Excessive securing material such as masking tape, string, etc.; and

 Bombs can be detonated by a variety of methods including the slightest touch.
 Therefore, if any suspicious object is located, THE DEVICE SHOULD NOT BE TOUCHED OR DISTURBED UNDER ANY CIRCUMSTANCES.
 Immediately evacuate the location and notify the police from a neighbor’s house or a business.
 Only conventional telephones should be used as cellular telephone transmissions have the potential to detonate a bomb.

-What should I do when I receive a bomb threat over the telephone?
+What should I do if I receive a bomb threat over the telephone?

 Bomb threats represent a serious and deadly situation that can quickly turn tragic.
 The destructive potential of even a small device must be seriously considered.
 Any citizen that receives a bomb threat over the phone should immediately evacuate the location and notify the police from a neighbor’s house or a business.
 Only conventional telephones should be used, because cellular telephone transmissions have the potential to detonate a bomb.

-What should I say to a caller when he warns of a bomb at my location?
+What should I say to a caller if he/she warns of a bomb at my location?